 Use style sheets to format the text in your document (heading 1, heading 2, body text, etc.).
 Remember to put the headings in hierarchical order so that Heading 1 comes first and then 2 and 3, then it is easier to navigate the document for those who use screen readers.

-Improve the readability of the information by creating high contrast between the color of text against background.
-Avoid putting text on top of a photo or pattern as it can be difficult to distinguish the text.
+Improve the readability of the information by creating a high contrast between the color of the text and the background.
+Avoid putting text on top of a photo or pattern, as it can be difficult to distinguish the text.

 If you have links in your document, be sure to print out where you go if you click on the link.
-Also avoid printing the web address in plain text as it is read out if you use a screen reader / speech synthesis.
+Also, avoid printing the web address in plain text, as it is read out if you use a screen reader or speech synthesizer.

-Do not use tables to change the layout of your document but only to communicate relationships between data.
-Try to keep the table as simple as possible with rows and columns, avoid split cells, merged cells or collapsed tables.
+Do not use tables to change the layout of your document, but only to communicate relationships between data.
+Try to keep the table as simple as possible with rows and columns; avoid split cells, merged cells, or collapsed tables.
 If your table becomes too complex, consider whether you can divide it into several smaller tables with a heading above each table.
-In order for data tables to be more accessible to screen readers, it is good to clearly identify column and row headings.
+In order for data tables to be more accessible to screen readers, it is important to clearly identify column and row headings.

 It is also important that you give the document a descriptive file name that makes it easier for the reader to understand what the document contains without having to download and open the file.